team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the necessary modules and the `removeBackgroundColor` function.
+1. We import the `removeBackgroundColor` function (assuming it's in a separate file).

-2. We define a `main` function to use async/await syntax.
+2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.

-3. We specify the `inputPath` for the source image and the `outputPath` for the processed image.
+3. We specify the `inputPath` of the original image and the `outputPath` for the processed image.

-4. We set the `targetColor` to remove (in this case, white) and a `colorThreshold` value.
+4. We set the `targetColor` to remove (in this case, white).

-5. We call the `removeBackgroundColor` function with these parameters.
+5. We set a `colorThreshold` to allow for slight variations in the target color.

-6. If successful, it logs a success message; otherwise, it catches and logs any errors.
+6. We call `removeBackgroundColor` with these parameters.

-7. Finally, we call the `main` function to execute the code.
+7. Finally, we run the `main` function.

-Make sure to install the required dependencies (like `jimp`) and adjust the file paths according to your project structure.
-Also, ensure that the input directory exists and the output directory is writable.
+Remember to install the required dependencies (like `jimp`) before running the code.
+Also, make sure to replace the `inputPath` and `outputPath` with actual file paths on your system.

 # encodeImage index.js
 ## Imported Code Object